The video to the right introduces the Satpuda Landscape Tiger Partnership.

 The tigers that inhabit this area are clinging to survival, but they are not doing so alone: dedicated conservationists within the SLTP are working hard across this landscape to deliver long-term solutions, working closely with government officers and local communities to protect Satpuda’s wildlife while addressing some of the most urgent needs of the people that live close to tigers.

-With as few as 3,500 wild tigers left in the world, and numbers rapidly decreasing, the future for this iconic species in its natural habitat is precarious indeed.
+With as few as 4,485 (3,726-5,578) wild tigers left in the world, the future for this iconic species in its natural habitat is precarious indeed.
 Tiger range throughout India, Indochina, and Southeast Asia is now 40 percent smaller than it was in 1995, and today tigers occupy a mere 7 percent of their historical territory.
 Amidst this, the threats are mounting.

-On the Indian subcontinent, where the largest tiger population persists or around 2,000 wild tigers, only 11 percent of original habitat remains in an increasingly fragmented and often degraded state.
+On the Indian subcontinent, where the largest tiger population persists of around 4,200 wild tigers, only 11 percent of the original habitat remains in an increasingly fragmented and often degraded state.
 Tigers are a conservation dependent species, requiring large contiguous forests with access to water and undisturbed core areas in which to breed.